GambitBSM/gambit_light_1.0/README.md

   - Safe shutdown and resuming of aborted runs
   - Run configuration via a simple YAML file

-GAMBIT-light is a spin-off project from GAMBIT (the Global And Modular BSM Inference Tool), https://gambitbsm.org/, a software tool designed for performing large-scale statistical fits of new models in particle physics and astrophysics.
+GAMBIT-light is a spin-off project from GAMBIT (the Global And Modular BSM Inference Tool), https://gambitbsm.org/, a software tool for large-scale statistical fits in particle physics and astrophysics.

 Citation(s)